 f) 0% = 0

-2) Once you have your individual combined rating (ie 93% for me), then you have to look at the table on the "VA About Disability Ratings" URL above at the "Combined Ratings Table (Not Rounded)" to determine your actual VA Combined Rating:
+2) Once you have your VA Individual Combined Rating (ie 93% for me), then you have to look at the table on the "VA About Disability Ratings" URL above at the "Combined Ratings Table (Not Rounded)" to determine your actual VA Combined Rating:

-Tip: Look for your highest disability rating (or highest individual combined rating) in the left column, and your next lowest disability rating in the top row.
-Your VA combined rating is the number where the 2 intersect on the chart, rounded to the nearest 10%.
+Tip: Look for your highest Disability Rating (or highest VA Individual Combined Rating) in the left column, and your next lowest Disability Rating in the top row.
+Your VA Combined Rating is the number where the two intersect on the chart, rounded to the nearest 10%.

-a) 93 Highest Individual Combined Rating on Left Column
+a) 93% Highest VA Individual Combined Rating on Left Column

-b) 20 Next Lowest Rating on the Top Row
+b) 20% Next Lowest VA Individual Rating on the Top Row

 Intersection of the two is 94% VA Combined Rating (ie Rounded Down to 90%)

-3) Using my numbers, all I need is at least another 10% individual rating and I will be at 95% VA Combined Rating (ie Rounded Up to 100%).
+3) Once again, using my current numbers, I am at 95% VA Individual Combined Rating (ie Rounded Up to 100%).
 Let me show you this number:

 a) 60% = 60